AndreasArvidsson/WinDSP/README.md

 }
 ```

+**Minimize**
+* Set minimize to true to hide window on startup.
+Errors will show the window again.

 **Devices**
 * Devices contains the capture and render device IDs
 * If devices are not set the user will be queried from a list of available devices.
-Do NOT write these IDs yourself
+Do **NOT** write these IDs yourself

 **Inputs**
 * Inputs contains the routes. i.e. the mapping between inputs and outputs